sacrevert/msiAssess/README.md

 msiAssess allows the user to fit a set of Bayesian models for multi-species (biodiversity) indicators to both simulated and empirical data.
-The models will be explained in detail in the coming months, but include a version of the Freeman’s “generic method” ([S. N. Freeman et al., 2021](#ref-freemanGenericMethod2021)) that allows for variably observed species’ index standard errors, and a Bayesian version of Soldaat’s Monte Carlo method ([L. L. Soldaat et al., 2017](#ref-soldaatMonteCarlo2017)) with user-controlled in-model imputation of missing data.
+The models will be explained in detail elsewhere, but include a version of the Freeman’s “generic method” ([S. N. Freeman et al., 2021](#ref-freemanGenericMethod2021)) that allows for variably observed species’ index standard errors, and a Bayesian version of Soldaat’s Monte Carlo method ([L. L. Soldaat et al., 2017](#ref-soldaatMonteCarlo2017)) with user-controlled in-model imputation of missing data.
 Two novel Bayesian model types (“no pooling” and “partial pooling” models of growth-rates with common annual